couchbaselabs/sdk-rfcs/rfc/0058-error-handling.md

 Above is an example of the structure that a model of an AggregateException/Error may take, however, please defer to platform idiomatic design decisions when implementating.

 Aggregate exceptions can be platform specific and may not be needed / necessary in every language.
-If possible, errors should be distilled down to one exception with potentially multiple nested causes to make it easier for the user to figure out what’s going on.
+If possible, errors should be distilled down to one exception with potentially multiple nested causes to make it easier for the user to figure out what's going on.

 ### User Surface Area

-The user is only expected to catch/handle the “leaf” nodes of the exception hierarchy and the generic Couchbase exception.
+The user is only expected to catch/handle the "leaf" nodes of the exception hierarchy and the generic Couchbase exception.
 The service exception groups will only be raised if no specific exception can be identified (i.e. a too generic or unknown exception) - it is expected to bubble up through the CouchbaseException still in this case.

 So in its most simplest form, because based on the retry rfc, we are retrying everything we can already a user is expected to write code like this: